QQber/classification-case-creditcard/README.md

 # classification-case-creditcard

-*Instructions: Click on the raw button in the upper right hand corner of this box.
-Copy and paste the template into the README.md document on your github.
-Fill in the titles, information and links where prompted!
-Feel free to stray a bit to suit your project but try to stick to the format as closely as possible for consistency across DSWG projects.*

 # Classification Machine learninng for a Bank Credit Card offer
 This project is a part of the [IRON HACK](http://https://www.ironhack.com/en) at Berlin Data Camo.
 Other Bootcamp projects can be found at the [main GitHub repo](https://https://github.com/QQber).